ReggTheSecond/example_docs/ProjectStructure.md

     - features
       - requirements.feature

-Would the cucumber implementation be able to find the step definitions.
+Would the cucumber implementation be able to find the step definitions?
+I don't think so, implementations of cucumber have specific required folder structure.
+This alternate project structure will not work.

+How best to keep code away from non coders?

+I don't really know.